 In January/February, wildebeest are calving and other ungulates (such as zebra) are nursing young, and cheetah females with cubs are more visible as they follow the herd movements.
-In July/August, although not guaranteed, we have the best chance of seeing herds of zebra and wildebeest cross the Mara River while trying to avoid crocodiles.
+In July/August, although not guaranteed, you have the best chance of seeing zebra and wildebeest herds cross the Mara River while trying to avoid crocodiles.